-Our transdisciplinary degree program, designed in collaboration with P-12 school partners, will provide candidates with individualized coursework, professional development opportunities, and job-embedded experiences culminating in a capstone experience that combines action research, teacher leadership, and innovation.
+Designed in collaboration with P-12 school partners, our transdisciplinary Master of Science in STEM Education program provides candidates with individualized coursework, professional development opportunities, and job-embedded experiences culminating in a capstone experience that combines action research, teacher leadership, and innovation.

 Candidates will complete a program of studies individualized to their goals and future career desires that consists of 30 credit hours of approved graduate-level coursework, including a 12-credit-hour STEM Education Leadership core, 12-credit-hours of content electives, and 6-credit-hours of additional teacher leadership electives.

-- MS in STEM Education, with Rank II certification for KY teachers (coming soon)
+- MS in STEM Education, with Rank II certification for KY teachers Curriculum Contract

-Please contact Dr. Molly Fisher (DGS) should you have questions regarding the Masters of Science in STEM Education program or assistantships.
+Please contact Dr. Molly Fisher, Director of Graduate Studies, should you have questions regarding the Master of Science in STEM Education program or assistantships.